mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.0/customizations/custom-images/index.md

     ```

 1. **Create a Dockerfile**:
     We will use `conda install -yq spacy` as an example, and will install `spacy` for demo purposes.
-On your personal laptop or server, run the following commands:
+On your personal laptop or server, create `Dockerfile` with the following content:

-    ```bash
-    mkdir worker            # Create a directory for worker image, you could pick anyname vi worker/Dockerfile    # Create a docker file with below mentioned content
-    ```

     ```dockerfile
     FROM mesosphere/jupyter-service:5f4660355a05c8e10675e4f5064e1d77c7eea1a9e94f4b2bd9522165f38a3fdf-worker-mxnet-1.6.0